Rēhitatanga

 • a confirmation of completion letter/form from your tertiary institution which includes the date you will be graduating.

-You will then need to upload a number of documents, (see below).
+You will then need to upload a number of documents, (see below)

 Documents to upload